- Multidisciplinary University Research Initiative (MURI)

 Single Investigator Program

-CCDC ARL’s Single Investigator Program, executed through the Army Research Office, typically supports 900 academic principal investigators per year, and allows the Army to leverage world-class academic expertise, rapidly exploit novel scientific opportunities, and provides the venue to have many minds working multiple pathways.
+DEVCOM ARL’s Single Investigator Program, executed through the Army Research Office, typically supports 900 academic principal investigators per year, and allows the Army to leverage world-class academic expertise, rapidly exploit novel scientific opportunities, and provides the venue to have many minds working multiple pathways.

-University Centers executed by CCDC ARL are university led initiatives that are focused on S&T issues of critical importance to the Army.
+University Centers executed by DEVCOM ARL are university led initiatives that are focused on S&T issues of critical importance to the Army.
 Examples include the Joint Quantum Institute (JQI) at the University of Maryland.

 Collaborative Technology Alliances (CTAs)

-CCDC ARL’s Collaborative Technology Alliances (CTAs) are government, industry, and academia research partnerships focused on Army Modernization in which the expertise resident in the private sector can be leveraged to address Army challenges.
+DEVCOM ARL’s Collaborative Technology Alliances (CTAs) are government, industry, and academia research partnerships focused on Army Modernization in which the expertise resident in the private sector can be leveraged to address Army challenges.
 The alliances include participation from Army labs, other service labs, other DOD agencies, and other U.S. Government agencies.
 These alliances are cooperative agreements for core research with task order contracts to facilitate technology transition.
 Funding is allocated for novel research proposals from outside the alliances.
 The CTAs have 5- to 8-year durations and are resourced at $3 million to $8 million per year.

 DOD Multi-Disciplinary University Research Initiative (MURI)